-Whether it’s a cliché or not, no serious Berlin itinerary can leave out the city’s most (in)famous landmark: the Berlin Wall.
+Whether it’s cliché or not, no serious Berlin itinerary can leave out the city’s most (in)famous landmark: the Berlin Wall.

 East Side Gallery

-While the Berlin Wall Memorial tells a story of the past, the East Side Gallery is a 1.3-kilometre section of the former Berlin Wall along Mühlenstraße is one of the world’s largest open-air art galleries, decorated with over 100 paintings by renowned international artists.
+The East Side Gallery is a 1.3-kilometre section of the former Berlin Wall along Mühlenstraße.
+It’s one of the world’s largest open-air art galleries.
+The gallery is decorated with over 100 paintings by renowned international artists.

-The East Side Gallery’s most famous painting, “Fraternal Kiss” by Dmitri Vrubel, capturing a kiss between Leonid Brezhnev (USSR) and Erich Honecker (GDR) with the caption “Mein Gott, hilf mir, diese tödliche Liebe zu überleben” (“My God, help me survive this deadly love.”), is bound to grasp your attention.
+The East Side Gallery’s most famous painting is “Fraternal Kiss” by Dmitri Vrubel.
+The mural captures a kiss between Leonid Brezhnev (USSR) and Erich Honecker (GDR).
+Its caption, “Mein Gott, hilf mir, diese tödliche Liebe zu überleben” (“My God, help me survive this deadly love”), is bound to grasp your attention.

 The Holocaust Memorial

-Just one block south of Brandenburg Gate lies one of Berlin’s most harrowing attractions: the Memorial to the Murdered Jews of Europe (or simply “Holocaust Memorial”).
+Walk one block south of Brandenburg Gate.
+You’ll stumble upon one of the most harrowing places to see in Berlin: the Memorial to the Murdered Jews of Europe (or simply “Holocaust Memorial”).

 Various interpretations exist to explain the Holocaust Memorial’s meaning.
-Some see the Holocaust Memorial as a descent into the depths of human unreason, a visualization of the structured bureaucracy that drove the persecution, or as an unmarked and desecrated graveyard.
+Some see the Holocaust Memorial as a descent into the depths of human unreason.
+Others see it as visualizing the structured bureaucracy that drove the persecution.
+Some interpret it as an unmarked and desecrated graveyard.

-Getting to the Holocaust Memorial: Once at Brandenburg Gate, walk one block south down Ebertstraßse.
+Once at Brandenburg Gate, walk one block south down Ebertstraßse.
 From Potsdamer Platz, the Holocaust Memorial is less than a 10-minute walk north.